 The writing has been on the wall about insects' demise.
 A German research team announced in October 2018 that the country's insect population had fallen by 77% between 1989 and 2016.
 A researcher in Puerto Rico reported similar declines in insect biomass when he revisited research sites, comparing data from the 1970s to what he found in the the 2010s.

 Local can often be global, however, and the review published in Biological Conservation points to that.

-In addition to the 40 percent decline, a third of insect species are endangered.
-Chain these facts together with the finding that insect biomass — the mass of organisms living in an area — is declining by 2.5 percent a year and the researchers report that there could be widespread insect extinctions by the end of the century.
+In addition to the 40% decline, a third of insect species are endangered.
+Chain these facts together with the finding that insect biomass — the mass of organisms living in an area — is declining by 2.5% a year, and the researchers warn there could be widespread insect extinctions by the end of the century.